innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% endif %}

 See {{workflow.risk_management_file}} for details.
-All of the software items that compose the software system are also presumed to have the same Class {{device.safety_class}} safety class [[62304:4.3.c 62304:4.3.d 62304:4.3.e 62304:4.3.f 62304:4.3.g]].
+All of the software items that compose the software system are also presumed to have the same Class {{device.safety_class}} safety class [[62304:4.3.b, 62304:4.3.c, 62304:4.3.d, 62304:4.3.e, 62304:4.3.f, 62304:4.3.g, and 62304:7.2.2.b]].
 The primary purpose of this document is to help developers ensure {{device.name}} is safe and useful while also allowing developers to be productive.
 The secondary purpose is to comply with {{workflow.version_of_62304}}.

 [[:In order to assist auditors and regulators, we have included section references to {{workflow.version_of_62304}} as well as occasional comments throughout this document.
 These references and comments are always placed inside square brackets, and they are not present in the software-developer version of the document.
 Other than these comments, the software-developer version is identical to the auditor version of this document.]]